Brettanda/friday-docs/docs/commands/reminder.md

 ---
 title: Reminder
+description: Set reminders for yourself
 ---
 # Reminder

+Set reminders for yourself

 ## Reminder

 Create a reminder for a certain time in the future.

 ??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)